iChoake/awesome-generative-nfts/README.md

-# Awesome & Generic Ethereum NFTs
+# Awesome Ethereum NFTs

 A curated list of Non Fungible Tokens (NFT, ERC721, ERC1155) on Ethereum that have been organized according their corresponding generic themes.

-The Actual Awesome NFTs the themes are formed around are the following:
+The Actually Awesome NFTs are the following:

 * Crypto Punks
 * Bored Ape Yacht Club (BAYC)